tom-damari/life-expectancy-analysis/README.md

 - **`Continent`**: Continent code (categorical)
 - **`Member_of_OECD`**: Indicates if the country is a member of the OECD (0/1)

-### Goal
+## Goals
-- Identify variables with the highest impact on life expectancy
+- - Identify key predictors of life expectancy
-- Develop a reliable and interpretable linear regression model
+- Build a reliable and interpretable linear regression model
-- Visualize and analyze correlations and potential interactions
+- Visualize feature distributions and relationships through EDA
-- Apply model selection techniques and validate model assumptions.
+- Evaluate variable interactions and apply necessary transformations
-- Apply model diagnostics and transformations to improve fit
+- Validate model assumptions and improve performance using diagnostics
-- Present data-driven insights that may guide public health or policy decisions.
+- Generate actionable, data-driven insights to inform public health and policy
--